POWER AND CONTROL WHEEL

 NEGOTIATION AND FAIRNESS

-Seeking mutually satisfying resolution to conflict; accepting change; being willing to compromise.
+Seeking mutually satisfying resolutions to conflict; accepting change; being willing to compromise.

 |Chapter 9 Domestic Violence